 Wendy Anderson developed and teaches the Zoology I and Zoology II programs at Pine Creek High School.
 She has taught at PCHS since 2001.
 Wendy is an Army Brat who grew up in many different countries and states, but was able to call Oklahoma "home" through high school and college.
 She obtained her Bachelors of Science, in Biology, from Cameron University, and earned a Master's of Science in Zoology, from the University of Oklahoma.
 Wendy carries her love of animals and zoology into her daily life which she shares with her husband, 3 donkeys, 2 goats, 8 chickens, 3 colonies of bees, and 3 cats.
 Wendy enjoys being outdoors, and her favorite activity is mountain biking.

-Heather Bunnell teaches science at Pine Creek High School.
-This is Heather's third year at Pine Creek.
+Heather Bunnell teaches science at Pine Creek High School and has been a part of the department since 2014.
 Prior to working at Pine Creek, she worked at Vista Ridge High School in D49 and at Fort Walton Beach High School in Florida.
 She grew up in Tempe, Arizona and attended Arizona State University, earning a B.A in Chemistry and a B.S in Microbiology.
 After college, Heather attended Duke University and earned a M.A. in Biochemistry.
 She is a military spouse and has three children who attend District 20 schools.
 In her spare time, Heather enjoys being outdoors either hiking or skiing.

 Mark Carrico is a science teacher at Pine Creek.
 This is Mark's 13th year at Pine Creek.
 He grew up in the area and attended D20 schools as a child.
 Mark is a graduate of Mesa State College where he majored in Animal and Cellular Biology and then received his Master's Degree in Secondary Education from the University of Phoenix.
 He has a background in both field research and medical device research and development.
 Mark is married and has one child who also attended District 20 schools.
 In his spare time, he enjoys being with his family and friends in the mountains.

 Dick Castle teaches Honors Chemistry and AP Chemistry.
-He has taught at Pine Creek for 19 years and 30 years total in District 20.
+He is beginning his 21st year at Pine Creek and his 32nd year total in District 20.
 Dick has a BS in Chemical Engineering from the Colorado School of Mines and earned his teaching certification from the TEP program at UCCS.
-In addition to his teaching assignments, he coaches golf, basketball and baseball at Pine Creek.
+In addition to his teaching assignments, he coaches basketball at Pine Creek.
 He is a Colorado native and enjoys having Denver Bronco season tickets, following NCAA basketball and golfing.
 He and his lovely wife, Erika, have two daughters who are Pine Creek graduates.

 Alisha Donald teaches biology (AP, honors and general), as well as general chemistry.
 She grew up in a small town outside of Rochester, New York and earned a bachelor's degree in Biology with a minor in Earth Science.
 After working on several research projects in the National Park Service, she returned back to school and received her master's degree in Curriculum and Instruction from the University of Colorado at Colorado Springs.
 She has taught at Pine Creek since 2006, and is currently studying Educational Leadership at Western State University.
 Alisha enjoys outdoor activities such as fishing, skiing, and hiking, and is an avid runner in her spare time.
 She spends her time in the mountains with her husband and two children.

 Jennifer Gaskin received a BS and MS degree in Botany from the University of Oklahoma.
 Following her graduation, she was a research assistant for four years at Oklahoma Medical Research Foundation, working in the field of neurology.
-Jennifer has been teaching life science for over 15 years and has been at Pine Creek for the last two years.
-Currently she teaches AP Biology, AP Environmental Science, and Zoology.
+Jennifer has been teaching life science for over 20 years and has been at Pine Creek since 2015.
+Currently she teaches AP Biology and AP Environmental Science.
 For fun Jennifer enjoys traveling with her husband and adding to her adventures that have included Paris, Western Africa, and the Galapagos.

 Kyle Gracia is a native of Colorado Springs, CO and a D20 graduate.
 He earned a bachelor's degree from UCCS in biology.
-He teaches Honors Biology, Biology and Zoology.
-In addition to his teaching assignments, he coaches baseball at Pine Creek.
+He teaches Honors Biology, and AP Environmental Science.
+In addition to his teaching assignments, he coaches baseball at Pine Creek..

 Courtney Harrell is one of the department chairs for science and currently serves as the Advanced Placement and 504 Coordinator.
 She has taught at Pine Creek since 2006 and continues to enjoy the students and staff.
 She grew up in Woodland Park, CO, earned a bachelor's degree from the University of Colorado at Colorado Springs, a master's degree from Montana State University and earned principal licensure through Western State Colorado University.
 Courtney enjoys life in Colorado – especially raising chickens and ducks, snowboarding in winter and baseball in summer.
 She spends her spare time with her husband, two kids and dog.